Your Guide to Aviator Sunglasses

 Are Aviator Sunglasses Unisex?

 Though aviators were originally designed for military men, the versatile frame looks great on both guys and girls.
 Oversized frames with lighter lenses have been a very popular choice for women recently, while the classic dark lenses in metallic frames are a tried and true hit with men.
 Some styles may be better suited to men or women, respectively.
-We offer aviator suggestions for women that are on the narrower and rounder end of the spectrum and come in fun and feminine colors.
-Likewise, our men’s aviator suggestions are wider and more angular to complement a masculine jawline and come in sporty colors.
+We offer women's aviators that are on the narrower and rounder end of the spectrum and come in fun and feminine colors.
+Likewise, our men's aviators suggestions are wider and more angular to complement a masculine jawline and come in sporty colors.
 Some styles are featured on both our men’s and women’s pages.

 On the opposite end of the spectrum, people with wider faces may need to shop for a larger than average frame.
 Look for a lens length of 60mm or more, like the oversized square Harvey.
 For more help finding the perfect frame to fit your face, check out this useful sizing guide.